NathanBaulch/terraform-aws-components/modules/spacelift/README.md

     	input.pull_request.labels[_] = "spacelift-no-trigger"
     }

-    # Ignore if the PR is a draft and deesnt have a `spacelift-trigger` label
+    # Ignore if the PR is a draft and doesn't have a `spacelift-trigger` label
     ignore {
     	input.pull_request.draft
     	not has_spacelift_trigger_label